hdgarrood/purescript-numeric-hierarchy-guide/matrices.rst

       4 & -2
   \end{bmatrix}
   \begin{bmatrix} 1 \\ 1 \end{bmatrix} =
+  \begin{bmatrix} (1 \times 1) + (0 \times 1) \\ (4 \times 1) + (-2 \times 1) \end{bmatrix} =
   \begin{bmatrix} 1 \\ 2 \end{bmatrix}

-So we have just seen that every matrix represents a linear mapping.
-It turns out that every linear mapping can be represented by a matrix, which means that linear mappings and matrices are in one-to-one correspondence.
-This is very
-useful: if we are asked a question about linear mappings which is difficult to answer, we can translate it into an equivalent question about matrices (and vice versa) because of this correspondence.
+We learned a moment ago that linear mappings can always be defined in terms of dot products, and also that functions defined in terms of dot products are linear mappings.
+Since a matrix is just another way of writing the vectors :math:`\boldsymbol{a_1}` and :math:`\boldsymbol{a_2}`, matrices and linear mappings are in one-to-one correspondence.
+This is very useful: if we are asked a question about linear mappings which is difficult to answer, we can translate it into an equivalent question about matrices (and vice versa) because of this correspondence.
 Sometimes, simply by translating a question about linear mappings to one about matrices, we can make the answer immediately obvious, even for questions which originally seemed very difficult.

 We can generalise the operation of multiplying a matrix by a vector to allow us to multiply matrices by other matrices.
 We do this by splitting the matrix on